garystafford/creative-analysis-claude-bedrock/README.md

 ### 2. Generate Better Prompts using Prompt Optimization

-Asking the foundation model to optimize the user's sub-optimal initial prompt.
+Improve the user's initial sub-optimal prompt using an Anthropic Claude 3 model.
+Same task as above, an analysis of four public advertisements for Mercedes-Benz vehicles.

 Upload (4) JPEGs: